 There were a number of people who survived who had been inside the Alamo during the battle, including military couriers who had left the Alamo before the siege, servant and slave noncombatants, and women and children.
 A well-known survivor is Susanna Dickinson and her infant daughter, whose husband was killed during the battle, who gave a number of oral accounts of the battle.

-It is believed that Santa Anna may have released these people so they would go on to tell the story of the Alamo and the invincibility of the Mexican army. he believed this would demoralize the people and put an end to the Texian Revolution.
+It is believed that Santa Anna may have released these people so they would go on to tell the story of the Alamo and the invincibility of the Mexican army.
+He believed this defeat would demoralize the people and put an end to the Texian Revolution.
 In fact, the opposite happened, and the Texian Army became more determined after the defeat to make victory their goal at all costs.

 The battlecry “Remember the Alamo, Remember Goliad!”, became the rallying cry of the Texan army as they fought for independence from Mexico.
 The phrase is still widely known today, although it is usually shortened to “Remember the Alamo!”.